n8ebel/MarvelAndroid/README.md

 ## MarvelDroid
 Android library to work with the [Marvel Comics Api](http://developer.marvel.com/).
+Make sure to check out the documentation provided by Marvel, especially the [Attribution Info](http://developer.marvel.com/).

 ### Recent Updates
 8/26/15 - Beta 1 will be released very soon.
 This release will contain functional endpoints to retreive all entity types.
 Method names and class structure might still change however.